 Switched On: The Brand Reborn

-After acquiring the rights to the name and iconic Diamond logo for use in North America and re-creating the switch, the next two years were spent meticulously reverse engineering the rest of the ELA M 251E microphone to 100% original specification, as dictated by original documents and drafts.
-With the 251E revived, the C12 and U47 soon followed before Telefunken created the R-F-T Series, a line merging vintage-inspired microphone designs and modern manufacturing practices.
+After acquiring the rights to the name and iconic Diamond logo for use in North America and recreating the switch, the next two years were spent meticulously reverse engineering the rest of the ELA M 251E microphone to original specification, as dictated by original documents and drafts.
+With the 251E revived, the C12 and U47 soon followed before Telefunken created the R-F-T Series (predecessor to the Alchemy Series), a line merging vintage-inspired microphone designs and modern manufacturing practices.
 Dynamic and phantom-powered designs utilizing the same principles soon followed.

 Legends Never Die: The Diamond Series